seaweedfs/seaweedfs/docs/distributed_filer.rst

 repeatedly stored.
 But disk space is a lesser concern especially for distributed systems.

-The Cassandra table is a simple file_full_path ~ file_id mapping.
-Actually it is a file_full_path ~ list_of_file_ids mapping with the hope to support easy file appending for streaming files.
+So either Redis or Cassandra is a simple file_full_path ~ file_id mapping.
+(Actually Cassandra is a file_full_path ~ list_of_file_ids mapping
+with the hope to support easy file appending for streaming files.)

 Complexity
 ###################

-For one file retrieval, the full_filename=>file_id lookup will be O(logN) using Cassandra.
-But very likely the one additional network hop would take longer than the Cassandra internal lookup.
+For one file retrieval, the full_filename=>file_id lookup will be O(logN) using Redis or Cassandra.
+But very likely the one additional network hop would take longer than the actual lookup.

 Use Cases
 #########################